shamsWMM/mptcpl4spsq/README.md

    9. Click Next then click Finish.
       Once the node is ready, move on to the section 1.2 "Installing MPTCP 6.1.49".

-            NOTE: At the time of this experiment: the latest LTS Ubuntu version is 22.04.2 the latest LTS Linux kernel release is 6.1.49
+            NOTE: At the time of this experiment, the latest LTS Ubuntu version is 22.04.2, which is also the current default Ubuntu version installed on the RawPC node created above. the latest LTS Linux kernel release is 6.1.49, which we will need to install.

 ### 1.2 Installing MPTCP 6.1.49